 Kody, who is soon to marry the group’s fiddle player, Mary Rachel, asks the audience for tips on making his imminent marriage successful.

 One of the best audience suggestions is , ” She is always right. ”

 Everyone laughs, when they hear this wisdom,except for the ladies.
 They all nod their heads in total agreement and give their husbands, boy friends and significant others stern “You should be doing this ” looks.

 We catch the band several times between Thursday and Sunday, and each performance is just a little bit different but not too different.

 Another good tip for Kody, as a soon to be husband ,would be – don’t sing the same song too many times.

 Variety is always needed in performing, regardless of what kind it is.

 Greg has been playing since he was a kid, a professional since his teens.
 He has toured the world, made recordings, teaches , creates instructional aids for aspiring musicians, promotes his music, travels extensively and is among the best at what he does.

-His wife, Judy, is on piano tonight and plays professionally in the Chicago area.
-Tom, on bass, is a touring jazz musician who plays with with Lee Konitz but is sitting in tonight, much to our joy.
+His wife, Judy, is on piano and plays professionally in the Chicago area.
+Tom, on bass, tours with Lee Konitz but is a guest sitting in tonight, much to our surprise and joy.

-Seeing how far you can go with gifts you have been given is , for some, what life is all about.
+Seeing how far you can go with gifts you have been given is always praiseworthy..